-Submit your bright idea to win £20k or a paid internship
+Enter your bright idea now to win £20k or a paid internship

-Everyone who applies can choose to have a chance to be considered for one of up to six paid internships with competition sponsors Siemens.
-Previous interns have worked in a range of areas at Siemens including finance, IT, and marketing.
+Everyone who applies can choose to have a chance of one of up to six paid internships with competition sponsors Siemens.
+Previous interns have worked in everything from finance to IT and marketing.
 You can read interviews with previous interns here.

 Your ideas will be judged by an expert panel that picks the top ten finalists.
 Find out more about our 2014 Expert Judging Panel.
-Finalists then must pitch their ideas Dragons Den style to the final judging panel who'll choose the winner/s.
+Finalists then must pitch their ideas Dragons Den style to the final judging panel, which picks the winner/s.
 The 2014 panel included Dragon’s Den entrepreneur Deborah Meaden, co-founder of Innocent Drinks Richard Reed, the UK CEO of Siemens Roland Aurich, Siemens Head of Urban Development Martin Powell, NUS President Toni Pearce, Zac Goldsmith MP, and the Mayor's Environmental and Political Advisor Matthew Pencharz.

 In 2014 the pitches were opened to a live audience for the first time with students from across London coming to see what they'd have to do to win next year.
 You can watch a highlights video of the pitches and see photos from the event.

 Worried about pitching?
-Don't be, we offer free training in presenting your ideas to everyone who enters.
-The skills learned in this training not only help with pitching ideas, they are also useful for interviews, and in future careers.
+Don't be, we offer free presentation training to everyone who enters.
+The skills you'll learn won't just help with pitching ideas, they are also useful for interviews, and in future careers.
 The 2014 training was run by The Spring Project.

 Frequently Asked Questions

-Check out answers to the questions we get asked most often below.
-For any other questions email us at email@example.com
+Below are answers to the questions we're asked most often.
+Otherwise email us at firstname.lastname@example.org

 - you must be, or have been in 2014, a student from a university or college within Greater London.
-You will need to submit proof that you were a student in 2014, for example a scan of your student ID / graduation certificate showing the date
+You'll need to submit proof you were a student in 2014, like a scan of your student ID / graduation certificate showing the date

 - you must be over 18 on 30 March 2015